TUDelft-PRIME-Books/Linear-Algebra/Chapter6/ComplexEigenvalues.md

 :url: https://embed.grasple.com/exercises/366239a6-6407-4a2f-ae1b-97914a6aca23?id=116981
 :label: grasple_exercise_6_4_1
 :dropdown:
-:description:   Given a complex eigenvector of  a $2\times 2$ matrix, find the corresponding eigenvalue.
+:description:   Given a complex eigenvector of  a $2\times 2$-matrix, find the corresponding eigenvalue.

 ::::::